pthu/sahd/source/words/brith.md

 <b>A.7</b>
 The word <i>b-r-t</i> occurs in Egyptian hieratic inscriptions from the time of the Nineteenth Dynasty (ca. 1292 to 1189 BCE).
 The <a href="https://thesaurus-linguae-aegyptiae.de/lemma/56650" target="_blank" rel="noopener noreferrer">Thesaurus Linguae Aegyptiae</a> includes three occurrences of the word <i>b-r-t</i> in texts from the time of Seti I, and one from the time of Merneptah.
-Each of the three occurrences from the time of Seti 1 relates to an agreement implying compulsory labour, namely ploughing or harvesting.
+Each of the three occurrences from the time of Seti I relates to an agreement implying compulsory labour, namely ploughing or harvesting.
 There are additional occurrences of <i>b-r-t</i> in hieratic texts from the Nineteenth and Twentieth Dynasties, in which the word relates to an agreement, or forced labour, and in which it also seems to be a Canaanite loanword
 (Wimmer 2022:40-41; see also Ges<sup>18</sup>, 176 s.v. <span dir="rtl">בְּרִית</span>).
 A text from Medinat Habu from the reign of Ramses III reads:
 ‘Let us make a <i>brt</i> with each other!’